YLAI Professional Fellows Program Partner Opportunities

 Contribute to the region’s economic development: Your expertise, ideas, and time builds the fellows’ ability to address pressing business challenges and introduces them to new trade and investment opportunities.

-No cost: IREX sponsors leaders’ visas and English language testing, provides complete financial support, and monitors and supports the business leaders’ activities throughout the duration of the program.
+No cost: IREX sponsors leaders’ expenses and English language testing, provides complete financial support, and monitors and supports the business leaders’ activities throughout the duration of the program.

 Host Organizations’ Contributions